grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 #### Gabriel: An Extension to Google Docs
 My rating: **0 / 5**

 Someone actually made a Google Docs plug-in for Pages... but I'm not sure it even works.
 The plug-in, called [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
-Unfortunately the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+But the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).

 #### Prose.io

-**3.5 / 5**
+My rating: **3.5 / 5**

-Prose.io gets a lot of attention but in practice feels incomplete and feature poor.
+Prose.io is one of the first results on Google for " attention but in practice feels incomplete and feature poor.

  This oft-mentioned editor is solid but rather spartan.
 The interface is similar to editing markdown on github.com but with a nicer editor and more syncing options.
 (Actually, it might use the exact same editor, [atom](atom.io).)